OnkelMato/MFFM/docs/adr/0000-use-markdown-architectural-decision-records.md

 ## Context and Problem Statement

-We want to record architectural decisions made in this project independent whether decisions concern the architecture ("architectural decision record"), the code, or other fields.
+We want to record decisions made in this project independent whether decisions concern the architecture ("architectural decision record"), the code, or other fields.
 Which format and structure should these records follow?

 ## Considered Options